Location Management in IP-based Future LEO Satellite Networks: A Review: Introduction

 \subsection{Paper Contributions and Structure}

-The contributions of this paper are as follows: \begin{itemize} \item We describe the future LEO SatNets mobility characteristics and its challenging features and highlight two unprecedented location management scenarios. \item We give an overview of IETF's location management techniques and their limitations in the context of future LEO SatNets. \item We comprehensively and critically review the existing solutions for location management in LEO SatNets, which are categorized into three approaches. \item For each of the reviewed approaches, we point out the \textit{``Issues to consider"} which are important points that should be considered in future LEO SatNets location management. \item We summarize the current view of LEO SatNets location management and discuss the challenges of location management in future LEO SatNets. \item Important future research directions are highlighted, including considering the relationship between orbit related parameters and location management, utilization of Blockchain technology, adoption of the collaborative Internet architecture, investigating the new IP address proposal. \end{itemize}
+The contributions of this paper are as follows: \begin{itemize} \item We describe the future LEO SatNets mobility characteristics and its challenging features and highlight two unprecedented location management scenarios. \item We give an overview of IETF's location management techniques and their limitations in the context of future LEO SatNets. \item We comprehensively and critically review the existing solutions for location management in LEO SatNets, which are categorized into three approaches. \item For each of the reviewed approaches, we point out the \textit{``Issues to consider"} which are important points that should be considered for that specific approach of location management to serve future LEO SatNets. \item We summarize the current view of LEO SatNets location management. \item Important future research directions are highlighted, including considering the relationship between orbit related parameters and location management, utilization of Blockchain technology, adoption of the collaborative Internet architecture, investigating the new IP address proposal. \end{itemize}